franklsm1/SO_DW_slackBot/README.md

 # Stackoverflow and Developer Works Slack Bot
 ### A Slack bot built with Node-RED on IBM Bluemix
-The bot will make a post in the specified channel whenever a new question has been asked pertaining to any query that can be set in the Node-RED application.
+This bot will make a post in the chosen channel whenever a new question has been asked on the preset queries for stackoverflow or developer works.
+The bot searches using a URL that is in the Node-RED application.
+It compares the number of questions count stored in a database to the current number of questions from the search query and if there is an increase in the question count a message is posted.
+In the example provided for this guide, it queries the URL on 15 minutes intervals but this value can be changed from anywhere to 1 second to every 1000 hours.

+This README will walk you through setting up this slack bot for your own personal slack channel.

 Example query URL: http://stackoverflow.com/search?q=time